-- 10 moisture also has a substantial influence on trace gas emissions from fire, including smouldering fires in peatlands (Miettinen et al., 2012; Page and Hooijer, 2016).
-By combining active fire detections with satellite observations of trace gas emissions, it may be possible to characterize regional GHG emissions directly associated with fires on oil palm plantations.
-Complementary data on trace gas emissions may also compensate for missing satellite fire detections.
-The estimated fraction of fire-driven deforestation for different land management categories in this study is likely conservative because - 15 satellite platforms do not detect all fires.
-Satellite sensors may not sample at the peak of diurnal fire activity (Giglio et al., 2000), and cloud obscuration (Giglio et al., 2003) and orbital coverage (Schroeder et al., 2005) reduce the probability of fire detections, particularly for low-latitude regions with persistent cloud cover such as Southeast Asia.
-New satellite products partially overcome these limitations through improvements in orbital coverage and spatial resolution (Schroeder et al., 2014), especially for detection of small and low-intensity fires in deforestation or peatland areas (Schroeder et al., 2015; Elvidge et al., 2015; Elv
+- 20 these countries.
+The fraction of fire-driven deforestation for different land management categories is likely conservative because satellite platforms underestimate of total fire activity.
+Satellite sensors may not sample at the peak of diurnal fire activity (Giglio et al., 2000), and cloud obscuration (Giglio et al., 2003) and orbital coverage (Schroeder et al., 2005) reduce the probability of fire detections, particularly for low-latitude regions with a seasonal rainfall such as Southeast Asia.
+New satellite products partially overcome these limitations through improvements in orbital coverage and spatial resolution - 25 (Schroeder et al., 2014), especially for detection of small and low-intensity fires in deforestation or peatland areas (Schroeder et al., 2015; Elvidge et al., 2015).
+The momentum of fire deforestation on a similar deforestation or peatland areas (Schroeder et al., 2016).

-20 al., 2015).